 What is Work Experience?

-Usually a short term experience of one week, it is your chance to try out a job and see if you like it.
-This is different from work shadowing because you often get personal experience of the job.
-It also allows you to develop key skills that you will need in applying for a permanent job.
+Usually an experience of one week, it is your chance to try out a job and see if you like it.
+This is the type of work experience you often get to do whilst at school!

-It usually lasts a couple of days.
-You may not get any hands on work to do but it does mean that you can get to know what the job is like before you commit yourself to it.
+It usually lasts a couple of days and you may not get any hands on work to do, but it does mean that you can get to know what the job is like and you can try it to see if you like it before you commit yourself to it.

 How does it work?

-How do I get Work Experience?
+How do I get work experience?

 If you’re Unemployed: